Engineers Week is a time to recognize the individuals who create today’s awe-inspiring wonders and the field of engineering.

 Work with your corporation, society, or college communications team to post a message from leadership about engineering’s vital role in innovating and providing solutions to global challenges, the value of engineers to your organization, or engaging students in the engineering pipeline.

-3. Organize an Engineers Week lunch or dinner.
+3. Organize an Engineers Week event.

 Recognize individuals by planning a virtual event, small or large, to honor their achievements.
 Or ask your employer or engineering society to consider hosting an organization-wide celebration.
 Take pictures and post them on the Engineers Week Facebook page.